MyroG/MyroP-shader-dump/Frosted glass/README.md

 ## Settings

 - **Main texture** : The color of the glass.
 If no texture is set, the color defaults to white.
-You can also use that texture to make certain parts of the mesh darker or less transparent, but if you want to have an even color througough the mesh, you can just play around with the ```Color inner``` and ```Color outer``` settings
+You can also use that texture to make certain parts of the mesh darker or less transparent, but if you want to have an even color throughout the mesh, you can just play around with the ```Color inner``` and ```Color outer``` settings

 - **Main texture intensity** : Basically how much of the ```Main texture``` you want, so 0 removes the main texture